🌐 Step 1: RESTful API Design & Best Practices

 POST /register Location: http://192.168.1.112:8010/auth/register

-should point to the newly created user (/users/{id}
+🚨 Problem: The Location should point to the newly created user (/users/{id}), not the registration endpoint.

-β Updated (Correct) Code
+✅ Updated (Correct) Code

 URI uri = URI.create(ServletUriComponentsBuilder.fromCurrentContextPath() .path("/users/{id}") .buildAndExpand(response.getUserId()) // Replacing {id} with the actual user ID .toUriString()); return ResponseEntity.created(uri).body(response);

-β Fixes:
+✅ Fixes:

 - The

-) - The client can fetch the user directly using
+Locationheader now correctly points to the created user (/users/{id}) - The client can fetch the user directly using

-- The API now properly links resources instead of endpoints
+GET /users/{id} - The API now properly links resources instead of endpoints

 Correct Response Header